nicholas-maltbie/FallingParkourDevLog/_posts/2021-08-14-First-Post.markdown

 ---
 layout: post
 title:  "Hello World"
-date:   2021-08-14 20:14:00 0000
+date:   2021-08-14 21:27:00 0000
 categories: update
 author: "Nick Maltbie"
 comments: true
 ---

 Hello world, this is the initial post for the Falling Parkour game that me and my friends have been developing.
 This project is an attempt to re-create the game [Fall Guys](https://fallguys.com/) on a much smaller scale to learn more about multiplayer game development for fun.
 This blog will have weekly updates as well as informational posts.
-I may post some of the project updates on my personal blog [nickmaltbie.com](https://nickmaltbie.com) as well but I'll include a link from this blog as well if they relate to the this project as well.
+I may post some of the project updates on my personal blog [nickmaltbie.com](https://nickmaltbie.com) as well but I'll include a link from this blog as well if they relate to this project as well.

+I have no expectation that this game will ever be comparable in size to Fall Guys, this is just a fun hobby project.
+We will probably try to develop it into a small party game (maybe even with a local multiplayer option) to play something more like Ultimate Chicken horse, Screen Cheat, or Tricky Tower where the rounds are short and fun with friends.
+Maybe include other modes such as timed speed runs for specific maps, a battle royal mode with elimination, local tournament, etc...
+The sky is the limit, and this is just a hobby project so have to keep the scope small for now.

 I've been working on this project for about a year and a half starting as a small project with friends learning how unity's [Data Oriented Technology Stack (DOTS)](https://unity.com/dots) works.
 There are multiple other project repositories that were transformed into the current [Falling Parkour](https://github.com/nicholas-maltbie/FallingParkour) game you see now.
 * Original DOTS project making PropHunt- [https://github.com/nicholas-maltbie/PropHunt](https://github.com/nicholas-maltbie/PropHunt)